 You are entitled to have any incorrect information about you corrected.
 In certain circumstances, including when it is confirmed that we are processing personal data without legal grounds or if the processing is no longer necessary in order to fulfil the purpose, you will be entitled to have the data deleted (the right to be forgotten).
 If the accuracy of the personal data or the legal basis for data processing is questioned, you can request that data processing be restricted.

-You are entitled to object to data processing that takes place on the basis of Docly’s legitimate interests.
-In case of such an objection, Docly is obliged to show legal grounds for continued processing of the personal data.
+You are entitled to object to data processing that takes place on the basis of Docly's legitimate interests.
+In case of such an objection, we are obliged to show legal grounds for continued processing of the personal data.

-You can state at any time that your data may not be used for marketing purposes.
+You can state at any time that your data may not be used for marketing purposes and we will then cease to process it for such purposes.

-You are entitled to receive any of the personal data you have provided, in a commonly used electronic format.
-You are entitled to transfer such data to another personal data processor.
+You are entitled, in certain circumstances, to receive any of the personal data you have provided to us in a commonly used electronic format, and to request that we transmit this data directly to another controller.
+You are also entitled to transfer such data to another controller yourself.

 We are obliged to conduct our activities in accordance with the principles as set out above in order to ensure that the confidentiality of your personal data is protected and maintained.